Jelors/jv-fruit-shop/README.md

 ```
 The line above means you have 152 bananas, and 90 apples in your Fruit store after the work shift.

-**Hint: Think about creating some FruitTransaction model to store info from file line for more convenient data processing
+**Hint: Think about creating some FruitTransaction services to store info from workWithFile line for more convenient data processing
 (this is only a recommendation, you can use other classes/approaches to solve this task at your discretion):**
 ```java
 public class FruitTransaction {